 Ms. Rubin graduated with honors from the University of Chicago in June 2021, having double majored in Law, Letters, and Society and Germanic Studies.
 She received the Germanic Studies Department’s Romberg Summer Research Award for her honors undergraduate thesis research.
 Her interdisciplinary thesis combined topics from both majors, comparing approaches to freedom of speech and internet hate speech regulation in the United States and Germany.

 Ms. Rubin is most focused on international relations, business, and technology, and plans to pursue a related internship in Stockholm this summer.
 She is fluent in Spanish and German, competent in Latin and Hebrew, and holds United States, German and Israeli citizenships.
-She enthusiastically looks forward to her internship this summer and gaining experience in international business.

 Thomas Atherton is a Masters student at the Stockholm School of Economics, currently pursuing a degree in Economics.
 He previously graduated from Durham University with a BA in Economics, and is one final exam away from becoming a Chartered Financial Analyst.